 SMALL MANSION BIG HISTORY

-Dalnavert Museum and Visitors’ Centre is a national historic site that is one of the finest examples in Western Canada of Queen Anne Revival architecture.
-Built in 1895, it was home to former Manitoba premier Sir Hugh John Macdonald, the son of Sir John A. Macdonald, and his family.
+Dalnavert Museum and Visitors’ Centre (DMVC) is a national historic site that is one of the finest examples in Western Canada of Queen Anne Revival architecture.
+Built in 1895, it was home to former Manitoba premier Sir Hugh John Macdonald, who was the son of Sir John A. Macdonald.
 Now as a museum, it brings people together with history, culture, and much more.
-This summer visit Winnipeg’s early history through the lens of the 1919 Winnipeg General Strike.
-Our exhibit Strike 1919: Our Cause is Just is free and runs May through September 2019.

 61 Carlton Street Winnipeg, MB R3C 1N7